revilowaldow/BITC/Jobs/Level 3/Murders in Lowtown.md

 [[Amaranth]]'s guide suggests familiarity, look at the cuts Cuts made with a unique blade, multiple edges
-Body laid out in a relig
+Body laid out in a religious way, tendons cut to let limb be placed unnaturally

+Looks like a Kathkachan Rune in terms of shape

+Need to talk to a regious leader maybe